vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ![](img/tanzu-pkgs/tanzu-pkgs14.png)

-Please ensure that the reconcile status for the fluent-bit package reflects succeed after installing the package.
+After installing Fluent Bit, ensure that the installation status for the Fluent Bit package on the Installed Packages screen has changed to Successful.

 ![](img/tanzu-pkgs/tanzu-pkgs15.png)